CS2103JAN2017-W15-B2/main/src/test/data/ManualTesting/TestScript.md

 #### Results
 The task list will scroll to the task at index 3 and expand it.
 In the expanded view more detailed dates and description of the task can be seen.

+#### Actions
+1. Enter `select 1000`

+#### Results
+Result box will show `This task doesn't exist, silly`, since there is no task with an index of 1000.

+#### Actions
+1. Enter `select -10`

+#### Results
+Result box will tell you that you've got the wrong command format, only positive integers can follow the `select` command.

+>You've got the wrong command format!
+select: Selects the task identified by the index number used in the last task listing.
+Parameters: INDEX (must be a positive integer)
+Example: select 1

 ## 6. Listing tasks
 ### Listing incomplete/complete tasks
 #### Actions